 As Sous Chef to Chef/Owner Jamie Mammano, Grasiani observed how Chef Mammano placed high importance on the styling of dishes, the strict attention to detail and how he always used the best ingredients possible.
 Grasiani’s commitment to his role as Sous Chef also required him to manage the kitchen staff and train them on the techniques of the Teatro standard.
 In 2015 he accepted the role of Executive Chef.

-As Executive Chef, Grasiani is looking forward to growing with the restaurant and delivering the high level of service that Teatro and the Columbus Hospitality Group has come to be known for.
+As Executive Chef, Grasiani continues to grow with the restaurant and deliver the high level of service that Teatro and the Columbus Hospitality Group has come to be known for.

 Personality and passion are the twin hallmarks of Mark’s hospitality style.
 The details of attentive and individualized service are key, he says, to successful interaction with every guest.
 And as for passion, there is no substitute for an employee’s true attitude of ownership and responsibility.
 Mark exhorts his staff to assume a top-to-bottom approach to guest service so as to make a lasting impression each and every time.